ryankklam/Notes/GCP handsOn.md

 To verify that gcloud is configured to [PROJECT_ID], run the following command: gcloud config list project

-In Cloud Shell, to create the vpn-1 gateway, run the following command: gcloud compute target-vpn-gateways \
-create vpn-1 \
---network vpn-network-1  \
---region us-east1

-To reserve a Static IP for the vpn-1 gateway, run the following command: gcloud compute addresses create --region us-east1 vpn-1-static-ip

-To view the Static IP for the vpn-1 gateway, run the following command: gcloud compute addresses list

-To store the Static IP for the vpn-1 gateway, in an environment variable, run the following command, and replace the IP address with the address from the output of the last command: export STATIC_IP_VPN_1=<Enter IP address for vpn-1 here>

-To create ESP forwarding for vpn-1, run the following command: gcloud compute \
-forwarding-rules create vpn-1-esp \
---region us-east1  \
---ip-protocol ESP  \
---address $STATIC_IP_VPN_1 \
---target-vpn-gateway vpn-1

-To create UDP500 forwarding for vpn-1, run the following command: gcloud compute \
-forwarding-rules create vpn-1-udp500  \
---region us-east1 \
---ip-protocol UDP \
---ports 500 \
---address $STATIC_IP_VPN_1 \
---target-vpn-gateway vpn-1

-In the GCP Console, on the Navigation menu ( 7a91d354499ac9f1.png), click VPC network > External IP addresses.
-Verify that both regions have an external IP address reserved and that all three forwarding rules are displayed in the__ In use by__ column.
-Alternatively, you can reserve static addresses and set forwarding rules through this section of the GCP Console.

-In Cloud Shell, to verify the VPN gateways, run the following command: gcloud compute target-vpn-gateways list

-To create the tunnel for traffic from Network-1 to Network-2, run the following command: gcloud compute \
-vpn-tunnels create tunnel1to2  \
---peer-address $STATIC_IP_VPN_2 \
---region us-east1 \
---ike-version 2 \
---shared-secret gcprocks \
---target-vpn-gateway vpn-1 \
---local-traffic-selector 0.0.0.0/0 \
---remote-traffic-selector 0.0.0.0/0

-To create a static route from Network-1 to Network-2, run the following command: gcloud compute  \
-routes create route1to2  \
---network vpn-network-1 \
---next-hop-vpn-tunnel tunnel1to2 \
---next-hop-vpn-tunnel-region us-east1 \
---destination-range 10.1.3.0/24

 ## Virtual Machine Automation and Load Balancing v1.5